Common infrastructure#

 a Mesh, or if return_parametrization_points is True, a tuple (mesh, par_points), where par_points is an array of parametrization points.

-Curve parametrizations#
+Curve parameterizations

-meshmode.mesh.generation.circle(t: ndarray) ndarray[source]#
+meshmode.mesh.generation.circle(t: ndarray) ndarray[source]

 Parameters: